Conference Menu

 Community well-being is a priority for many scientists and engineers working across various industries, government organizations and academia (e.g., environmental monitoring, food safety, forensic science).
 The objective of this symposium is to bring together researchers to discuss challenges they’ve faced and new solutions they’ve developed in their work, specifically focusing on analytical aspects of forensic chemistry.
 We encourage contributions from speakers that are developing or applying new (i) analytical techniques, (ii) materials, or (iii) algorithms and technologies, to support community well-being and public safety.

-Teaching Analytical Chemistry (AN/CE)
+Teaching Analytical Chemistry (AN)

 Organizers